Capitol police testimony blunts GOP's law-and-order message

+1 of6 Rep. Adam Schiff, D-Calif., right, shakes hands with U.S. Capitol Police Sgt.
+Aquilino Gonell after a House select committee hearing on the Jan.
+6 attack on Capitol Hill in Washington, Tuesday, July 27, 2021.
+Washington Metropolitan Police Department officer Michael Fanone is at left.
+(Bill O'Leary/The Washington Post via AP, Pool) Bill O'Leary/AP Show More Show Less

-1 of6 U.S. Capitol Police Sgt.
+2 of6 U.S. Capitol Police Sgt.
 Aquilino Gonell listens during a House select committee hearing on the Jan.
 6 attack on Capitol Hill in Washington, Tuesday, July 27, 2021.
-(Andrew Caballero-Reynolds/Pool via AP) Andrew Caballero-Reynolds/AP Show More Show Less
+(Andrew Caballero-Reynolds/Pool via AP) Andrew Caballero-Reynolds/AP Show More Show Less 3 of6

-2 of6 U.S. Capitol Police Sgt.
+4 of6 U.S. Capitol Police Sgt.
 Aquilino Gonell testifies during the House select committee hearing on the Jan.
 6 attack on Capitol Hill in Washington, Tuesday, July 27, 2021.
-(Oliver Contreras/The New York Times via AP, Pool) Oliver Contreras/AP Show More Show Less 3 of6
+(Oliver Contreras/The New York Times via AP, Pool) Oliver Contreras/AP Show More Show Less

 6 of6

-WASHINGTON (AP) — The Republican Party's self-portrayal as champions of law and order collided with searing testimony Tuesday from police officers themselves.
-Officers described in vivid, personal terms the terror of defending the U.S. Capitol from violent Trump-inspired insurrectionists on Jan.
+WASHINGTON (AP) — The Republican Party's self-portrayal as champions of law and order is colliding with searing testimony from police officers themselves.
+Officers on Tuesday described in vivid, personal terms the terror of defending the U.S. Capitol from violent insurrectionists inspired by then-president Donald Trump on Jan.
 6.

 Will it matter in next year's elections?